al-pals/al-pals.github.io/_posts/2025-07-29-draft-and-intros.md

 #### Team name: Shrek 5 coming 2026

-**Fun fact about Nic:** The only thing Nic loves more than kicking butt in fantasy football is adding to his growing collection of _long_ socks.
+**Fun fact about Nic:** The only thing Nic loves more than kicking butt in fantasy football is adding to his growing collection of _long_ socks &#129510;.
 This obsession with long socks is relatively new, so the collection is still growing, but Nic's love of these longos is undeniable.
 The longer the better.
 It's actually gotten to the point where he's a bit revolted by socks that don't at *least* come up to the knee - why even have legs at that point?
 What are the longest socks you own?
 Bet you his are longer.

 {: .box-success}
 **Woody's Draft Grade for Nic: A+**